Multi-Project: Best Practice

 Best Practice Guidelines

 • Custom Fields: Fields such as CustomFlagX, CustomPropertyX, and CustomListX are shared across all projects for shared asset types.
-They cannot be re-used or repurposed in different projects.
+Care should be taken when making these visible in shared projects as the Display Name of each fields can differ between projects, but the value will always be the same.
+It's generally better to use Project Properties.

 • Drop-down Lists: Drop-down values configured in the Details tab are not carried over into child projects and must be re-created where needed.